 Some of the sauce ingredients may sound foreign but they can all be found in local Asian markets.
 Gochujang is a Korean chili paste; depending on the brand, some may be spicier than others.
 The black bean paste is the same paste used to prepare the popular Chinese-Korean noodle dish, jja jang myun.
 Brown rice syrup is similar to corn syrup in that they are both sugaring agents; however, one is made from rice and the other from corn.
 If you can’t find brown rice syrup, substitute with corn syrup.

-Although there are spicy and non-spicy versions of ddukbokgi, rabboki is prepared with a spicy sauce.
+You can make ddukbogi spicy or non-spicy but rabboki is best spicy.
 The spiciness helps balance the heaviness of the dish.
 I had a special request to put chive wontons into the dish (carbs on carbs on carbs!) so I added them in for good measure.

-While I can eat ddukbokgi any day, rabboki is reserved for those special days when I truly want comfort Korean food.
+Rabboki is my ultimate Korean comfort dish.
 Ramen noodles with soft, chewy rice cakes with salty spam, sweet onions, and carrots all cooked in a spicy sauce?
 I’m drooling just thinking about it!
 If you never had Korean food before, this dish would be a great one to introduce you to the cuisine.
 Go ahead, give it a try!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.